San Francisco police officer donates kidney to save a stranger

 “Joan is about the age that my mother would have been if she was alive,” Cuthbertson said with tears welling in her eyes.
 “Joan’s got kids that are about my age, and I just imagined if I had my mom back.”

 The conversation came easy for Cuthbertson.
-“It felt natural.
-It felt comfortable talking to her.
+“It felt natural. t felt comfortable talking to her.
 I felt like I knew her,” she said.

 Making a difference